Performance Tracking > 2010 Tax Websites |

 WebSitePulse advanced monitoring system has automated, built-in false alarm prevention and error verification controls that ensure the reliability of the measurement results.
 Also, in case of detected errors, WebSitePulse experts and engineers are available 24/7 to analyze the data, and to recommend additional actions to better understand and explain the malfunctions.

-The overall performance of the monitored tax websites demonstrated their preparedness to meet the challenges of the expected increase in web traffic near the end of the 2009 tax season.
+The performance of the monitored tax sites indicated yet again that they are ready to meet all challenges related to the increased web traffic at the end of the 2010 tax season.

 The summarized numbers and averages for the entire monitoring period are shown in the tables below: